discovery-unicamp/ale-exercise-book/src/ch07-01-peripheral-controlling-the-car.md

 </div>

 - In this exercise, you must use only MMIO to control the car.
-The MMIO specifications for the peripherals of the simulator can be seen [in this document](https://docs.google.com/document/d/1AE_ESrJnxzMO_WpN2yoZTyB5fGPl8wrpAzT7bij1QJk/edit?usp=sharing).
+The MMIO specifications for the peripherals of the simulator can be seen in the [ALE Peripheral MMIO Manual](appendix_ale-peripherals-mmio-manual.md#self-driving-car).
   - You only need to use MMIO to control the steering wheel, engine, brakes and get coordinates.
   - The entrance to the Test Track is placed at:
     - x: 73, y: 1, z: -19